Choosing the Perfect Final Resting Place

 - Family/Group Burial Plots – Some cemeteries offer the ability to purchase a section of land within a cemetery, or several single plots, in order to accommodate multiple burial sites within a close proximity to each other.
 Most of these spots are purchased for familial use – because of this, people who own these types of plots will often purchase a marker of sorts (such as a plaque, headstone, or monument) to distinguish their specific section of the cemetery.

 - Companion Burial Plots – Companion plots are most commonly sold as two single plots adjacent to each other.
-These types of plots are usually chosen by married couples; however, this plot type is considered to be a reasonable alternative for a family/group plot if one is not available.
+These types of plots are usually chosen by married couples who want their final resting places be close to one another; however, this plot type is considered to be a reasonable alternative for a family/group plot if one is not available.
 Although companion plots are often sold as two adjacent single plots, this may not always be the case – sometimes cemeteries (especially those with limited spacing) may sell a companion plot as a plot with similar dimensions as a single plot but dug deeper as to accommodate two caskets or coffins, buried one on top of the other.
 While each individual having their own designated burial plot may seem more ideal to many, these plots, often referred to as “double depth” plots, are often less expensive than two plots sold together.

 - Alternative Plot Options – Cemeteries will often offer plots of land designated for a final resting place option which does not include traditional ground burial.
 These alternative options are often: columbariums, mausoleums, and crypts.